edwardkeith-io/O-RAN-Project/portfolio/project_final_deliverables/O-RAN Implementation Guide.md

 # <mark style="background: #D2B3FFA6;">Executive Summary</mark>

-The srsRAN 4G/LTE O-RAN project enables the implementation of a mobile base station using open-source software and Software Defined Radio (SDR) hardware, offering an alternative to traditional proprietary solutions.
+The srsRAN project enables the implementation of a mobile base station using open-source software and Software Defined Radio (SDR) hardware, offering an alternative to traditional proprietary solutions.
 This document is a technical guide for implementation.

 ## Implementation Methods